karwester/karwester.github.io/_posts/2024-04-16-warDeathToll.md

  3. WW2 death toll seems to include Second Sino-Japanese death toll...
  4. Bubble size is repating information from y axis.
 Can I come up with a better graph, maybe death toll, start date and duration?

- All code can be found in this [Jupyter notebook](https://github.com/karwester/wikiWar/blob/main/warDeathToll.ipynb).
+ All code can be found in [this](https://github.com/karwester/wikiWar/blob/main/warDeathToll.ipynb) and [this](https://github.com/karwester/wikiWar/blob/main/wikipediaWarGraph.ipynb) Jupyter notebook.

 ---
 What's next?
-I think I should look into the low range of death toll and see how it changes the view of the deadliest wars.
+I'm still curious about BCE wars and better ways to display a lot of information in one graph.